sikandaramla/Docs/aspnet/fundamentals/static-files.rst

 You must include "Microsoft.AspNetCore.StaticFiles" in the *project.json* file.

+.. note:: ``web root`` defaults to the *wwwroot* directory, but you can set the ``web root`` directory with :dn:method:`~Microsoft.AspNetCore.Hosting.WebHostBuilderExtensions.UseWebRoot`.
+See :doc:`/conceptual-overview/aspnet` for more information.

-Suppose you have a project hierarchy where the static files you wish to serve are outside the webroot.
+Suppose you have a project hierarchy where the static files you wish to serve are outside the ``web root``.
 For example:

   - wwwroot